mpdf/mpdf.github.io/what-else-can-i-do/math-formulae-with-mathjax.md

 {% endhighlight %}

-<p>See an example of output: <a href="http://mpdf1.com/common/mpdf/examples/MathJaxSample.htm">http://mpdf1.com/common/mpdf/examples/MathJaxSample.htm</a></p>
+See an example of output: <a href="http://mpdf1.com/common/mpdf/examples/MathJaxSample.htm">http://mpdf1.com/common/mpdf/examples/MathJaxSample.htm</a>